Ak23b/vision-based-attendance-system/README.md

 - Frontend: HTML, CSS, JavaScript
 - Libraries: jsPDF (for PDF export), FileSaver.js (for CSV export)
 - No backend required (runs entirely in the browser)
+- Optional: Flask (if you want to run a local server)
+- Optional: SQLite (if you want to store logs persistently)

 ## License